ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-4-1.md

-Chapter 3: Building Self-Care Strategies: Techniques for Practicing Self-Care as a Social Worker
+Techniques for Practicing Self-Care as a Social Worker
 ================================================================================================

 Self-care is an essential component of building resilience and perseverance in social work.
 In this chapter, we will explore different techniques for practicing self-care as a social worker.